-3. If no mutually satisfactory decision was reached at Step 2, the student may appeal to the dean of the college (or designee) that houses the course.
-The written appeal must be submitted within five (5) working days of receipt of the instructor’s response.
-The dean (or designee) shall review the recommendation and respective documentation, and provide, in writing, to all parties a recommendation for the solution of the problem within five (5) working days following receipt of the written appeal.
-The instructor shall respond in writing within five (5) working days to all parties whether he/she agrees with the dean or designee’s recommendation.
-If a grade change is agreed, the record change shall be initiated by the instructor within 2 working days.
+3. Dean Level Appeal: If no mutually satisfactory decision was reached at Step 2, the student may appeal to the dean of the college (or designee) that houses the course within five (5) working days of receipt of the instructor’s response.
+The dean (or designee) shall review the documentation and provide a response to all parties within five (5) working days following receipt of the written appeal.
+The instructor shall respond within five (5) working days as to whether they agree with the recommendation of the dean (or designee).

-4. If the student is dissatisfied with the results of the appeal in Step 3, the student may submit a written appeal requesting a hearing with the Grade Appeals Panel to the Vice Provost for Graduate Education, Research, and Outreach, within five (5) working days of the instructor’s response to the dean’s recommendation.
+4. Grade Appeals Panel: If the student is dissatisfied with the results of the appeal in Step 3, the student may submit a written appeal requesting a hearing with the Grade Appeals Panel to the Vice Provost for Graduate Education, Research, and Outreach within five (5) working days of the instructor’s response to the dean’s or designee’s recommendation.
 The Vice Provost will convene a Grade Appeals Panel as soon as practical.

 Grade Appeals Panel

-3. Hearing Meeting: If the Grade Appeals Panel determines that the case meets any of the grounds for appeal, the Panel will proceed to a full hearing of the appeal.
-All previously involved parties (instructor, student, chair and dean (or designee) have the right to attend the meeting and offer evidence or rebuttal.
+- Hearing Meeting: If the Grade Appeals Panel determines that the case meets any of the grounds for appeal, the Panel will proceed to a full hearing of the appeal.
+All previously involved parties (instructor, student, chair/director, and dean or designee) have the right to attend the meeting and offer evidence or rebuttal.
 Both student and instructor may request to be accompanied by advisors during the hearing.
 Advisors may only consult and interact privately with the student and instructor during the hearing and will not be allowed to address the Grade Appeals Panel.
-The Vice Provost for Graduate Education, Research, and Outreach or her/his designee will notify the parties of the exact date, time and location of the hearing at least five (5) working days before the hearing.
+The Vice Provost for Graduate Education, Research, and Outreach or designee will notify the parties of the exact date, time, and location of the hearing at least five (5) working days before the hearing.
 During the hearing, both student and instructor shall be granted time to present their case.